raidris/SF-Utilizing-Contextual-Information/README.md

 ## Training and Evaluation

-We tuned hyperparameters including learning rates, batch sizes, and architecture dimensions.
+I tuned hyperparameters including learning rates, batch sizes, and architecture dimensions.
 CRF was used for slot filling, binary cross-entropy for intent detection, and mutual information maximization guided the training strategy.

 ---